CintiaSchutt/taskly/README.md

 To install: `npx expo install @expo/vector-icons`

 SVGs are not the most optimal way to render things on react native (in particular Android).

+### Navigation
+React Native doesn't come with a navigation library built in, so need to use external library to handle this.
+Expo Router is a file system-based navigation for React Native, and it's built on top of React Navigation.